portittech/pay-with-toonie-js-sdk/README.md

 ### Environment variables

-This project is using variable from a `.env` file, you can see the list on the `rollup.config.js` file.
+This project is using variables from a `.env` file, you can see the list on the `rollup.config.js` file.

 You must create a `.env` file in the root of the project and give a value to the variables you need to use.